Trader’s Notebook

 • 5{+1} Primary, 3/6/2009, 666.79 (up)

-• 5{0} Intermediate, 12/26/2018, 2346.58 (up)
+• 5{0} Intermediate, 2/11/2016, 1810.10 (up)

 • S&P 500 Futures

-• 5{-4} Subminuette, 4/18/2024, 4963.50 (up)
+• 5{-3} Minuette, 4/18/2024, 4963.50 (up)

-• 3{-7} Minuscule, 8/7/2024, 5182 (up)
+• 3{-4} Subminuette, 8/7/2024, 5182 (up)

 Reading the chart.
-Price movements — waves – – in Elliott wave analysis are labeled with numbers within trending waves and letters with corrective waves.
-The subscripts — numbers in curly brackets — designate the wave’s degree, which, in Elliott wave analysis, means the relative position of a wave within the larger and smaller structures that make up the chart.
+Price movements — waves – – in Elliott Wave Theory analysis are labeled with numbers within trending waves and letters with corrective waves.
+The subscripts — numbers in curly brackets — designate the wave’s degree, which, in Elliott Wave analysis, means the relative position of a wave within the larger and smaller structures that make up the chart.
 R.N.
 Elliott, who in the 1930s developed the form of analysis that bears his name, viewed the chart as a complex structure of smaller waves nested within larger waves, which in turn are nested within still larger waves.
 In mathematics it’s called a fractal structure, where at every scale the pattern is similar to the others.

 Learning and other resources.
-Elliott wave analysis provides context, not prophecy.
+Elliott Wave analysis provides context, not prophecy.
 As the 20th century semanticist Alfred Korzybski put it in his book Science and Sanity (1933), “The map is not the territory … The only usefulness of a map depends on similarity of structure between the empirical world and the map.”
 And I would add, in the ever-changing markets, we can judge that similarity of structure only after the fact.

-See the menu page Analytical Methods for a rundown on where to go for information on Elliott wave analysis.
+See the menu page Analytical Methods for a rundown on where to go for information on Elliott Wave analysis.

-By Tim Bovee, Portland, Oregon, December 11, 2024
+By Tim Bovee, Portland, Oregon, March 11, 2025

 Disclaimer